ConwayCJ/devmoji/README.md

 1. &#x2611; Implement the core functionality of the project.
 2. &#x2611; Set up a GitHub repository and make it open source.
-3. &#x2B55; Create a detailed README file with instructions on how to contribute.
+3. &#x2611; Create a detailed README file with instructions on how to contribute.
 4. &#x2611; Add a "Credits" section for contributors' socials.
-5. &#x2B55; Style the project.
-Consider working with a UI designer to collaborate on the design.
-Provide full credits to the designer in the project.
+5. &#x2611; Style the project.
 6. &#x2B55; Enhance the user experience by implementing features such as:
    - Tracking the number of prompts users have answered correctly.
    - Displaying confetti in the exit screen only if all prompts are answered correctly.
-7. &#x2B55; Conduct thorough testing and debugging to ensure the project's stability.
-8. &#x2B55; Publish regular updates and communicate with the community to gather feedback and suggestions for improvement.

 ## Code Stack
 The project is built using the following technologies and frameworks: